Target Usage: To make use of multiple timelines of work in a local repository.

 In the example below, C4 is unreachable (i.e., cannot be reached by starting at any of the three refs: v1.0 or main or ←HEAD), but the other three are all reachable.

 Unreachable commits are not deleted immediately — Git keeps them for a while before cleaning them up.
 By default, Git retains unreachable commits for at least 30 days, during which they can still be recovered if you know their SHA.
-After that, they will be garbage-collected, and will be lost for good.
+After that, they will be garbage-collected and lost for good.

 Scenario You have the following repo, named samplerepo-books-2.